Zylann/godot_voxel/doc/source/api/VoxelViewer.md

 Note: the effective view distance may be limited by the terrain node.

+Note 2: when using [VoxelLodTerrain](VoxelLodTerrain.md), this distance essentially acts as a limit to how far the last LOD extends.

 ### [float](https://docs.godotengine.org/en/stable/classes/class_float.html)<span id="i_view_distance_vertical_ratio"></span> **view_distance_vertical_ratio** = 1.0

 Modifies vertical view distance to be a ratio of the [view_distance](VoxelViewer.md#i_view_distance) property.
 For example, if [view_distance](VoxelViewer.md#i_view_distance) is 100 and this property is 0.5, then horizontal view distance will be 100 and vertical view distance will be 50.

+This property has limitations: it is only implemented on [VoxelLodTerrain](VoxelLodTerrain.md) when using [VoxelLodTerrain.STREAMING_SYSTEM_CLIPBOX](VoxelLodTerrain.md#i_STREAMING_SYSTEM_CLIPBOX), and applies only to the last LOD, like view distance.

 ## Method Descriptions